gevasiliou/thingit/readme.md

 Quite usefull tool for server debugging and json format debugging.
 PS: File client.html is similar to jclient.html but only raw data are displayed - no json validation in this tool.

-**ws-server.js** and **ws-client.html**
+**ws-server.js & ws-client.html**
-Usage *node ws-server.js* - Just a WebSocket Server
+`ws-server.js` It is just a WebSocket Server
-Connect to ws-server with ws-client.html (in browswer select File -> Open -> Select html file in your browser window)
+`ws-client.html` is the corresponding html client - open it in browswer (File -> Open -> Select html file in your browser window)
 Just make sure to have browser console open to see the corresponding server/client connection messages.

 **restapi.js**
-Usage *node restapi.js*
+`node restapi.js`
-A Generic restapi, working as a server.
+A Generic listening -server- api.
-Receives either "post" or "get" requests by IoT devices and prints raw and parsed json content on the screen (server window).
+Receives json strings by "post" or "get" requests send by data-senders, users, etc.
+json strings received are printed on cli screen both in raw and parsed json format.
 This API will break if the data send by data-senders are not valid json.
 As a result this restapi.js can be actually used for "server-side json verification"

 **jsonfetcher.html**
-A simple html page that can fetch (request) json from apis.
+A simple html page that can fetch (request) json from listening apis.
 For testing you can use the https://dummyjson.com/ which provides dummy json for testing.
 dummyjson has a lot of categories to fetch jsons :
 ```